overdrivenpotato/rust-psp/README.md

 ```
 This enables optimization for debug builds.

-to Cargo.toml, or simply building with --release.
+to Cargo.toml, or simply building with `--release`.

 ## `error[E0460]: found possibly newer version of crate ...`